 This information explains what an infusion device is and how it works to give you chemotherapy.
-If you have any questions about your infusion device or information on this page, please speak to the team looking after you.
+If you have any questions, please speak to the team looking after you.

-If you have been prescribed a chemotherapy drug called 5-Fluorouracil (5Fu), you will take it directly into your vein via an infusion device.
-The infusion device will be attached to an intravenous line situated in your vein.
-This could be:
+If you are prescribed a chemotherapy drug called 5-Fluorouracil (5Fu), you will take it through a small device that delivers the medicine directly into your vein.

 - a peripherally inserted central catheter (PICC) in your arm, or